tradeling/technical-assesment/qa-automation/readme.md

         - Food  & Beverages
         - Office Supplies

 ## Bonus Round (not required, but nice-to-have)

+- Publish test report in html format using customer code or cypress reporting plugin
 - Usage of code quality tools such as eslint, prettier, typescript
 - Integration of your tests into a CI pipeline
-- Prepare manual test cases for given scenarios
+- Manual test cases for given scenarios
-- Brief Performance report on home page with Jmeter or any other tool
+- Brief Performance report on home page using Jmeter or any similar tool
 - Security and Vulnerability assessment
 - Surprise us…